Build a campfire, they said. It will be simple, they said.

-Personally, I like to store the cotton balls and the petroleum jelly separately, then combine them at the campsite since both of these products have a multitude of outdoor uses.
+I like to store the cotton balls and the petroleum jelly separately, then combine them at the campsite since both of these products have many outdoor uses.

-Once you’re done reading the Sunday comics, you can use your old newspaper to create a reliable firestarter for the campsite.
+Once you’re done reading the Sunday comics (does anyone do that anymore?), you can use your old newspaper to create a reliable firestarter for the campsite.

 Grab an individual page and roll it up into one long piece – like a hotdog.

 Then, take both ends and twist them together loosely, forming a kind of pigtail braided newspaper.